swidtags/rpm2swidtag/README.md

                         location of the configuration file

 remaining arguments:
-  ...                   tagId, name, or path
+  ...                   tagId, name, or rpm name
 ```

 By default, config file `/etc/swid/swidq.conf` configures `swidq` to